 Blessed with varied flora and fauna, the Everest region is regarded as the abode of the Sherpa community and is the dream of every trekker to reach the Base of Everest.

-Physical Fitness: Everest Base Camp Trek is considered a strenuous trek and requires a high level of physical fitness.
-Your trek will be through steep and rocky terrain in some parts and you will need to hike several hours every day with a light backpack.
+Physical Fitness: The Everest Base Camp Trek is considered a strenuous trek and requires a high level of physical fitness.
+Your trek will be through steep and rocky terrain in some parts, and you will need to hike several hours every day with a light backpack.

 For this, you have to prepare yourself with regular cardio exercise, which can be through swimming, cycling, or running, which will help your leg muscles.